allenlr/ALRphase2-frontend/README.md

 ## Requirements
 - React library (should be installed separately)
-- An API that provides cryptocurrency data (the app is currently using CoinGeck API)
 - A working internet connection to fetch data from the API

 ## Installation